 (a) Upon the filing of the application and the payment of the investigation fee and the annual license fee, the Commissioner shall, to the extent the Commissioner deems advisable, investigate the financial responsibility, financial condition, financial and business experience, character and general fitness of the applicant, and if the Commissioner finds these qualities are such as to warrant the belief that the applicant's business will be conducted honestly, fairly, equitably, carefully and efficiently within the purposes of the intent of this chapter and in the manner commanding the confidence and trust of the community, the Commissioner shall advise the applicant in writing of the Commissioner's conditional approval of the application, and thereafter, upon compliance by the applicant with § 2309 of this title, shall issue to the applicant a license to engage in the business of selling and issuing checks, subject to this chapter.
 If the Commissioner determines on the basis of the Commissioner's investigation that the applicant does not comply with the purposes of this chapter as set forth in the preceding sentence of this section he shall notify the applicant of the denial of the conditional approval of the license stating the reasons therefor in writing.

-(b) Each license issued under this chapter shall state the address at which the business is to be conducted and shall state fully the name of the licensee.
-A copy of such license shall be prominently posted in each place of business of the licensee.
-In case such location be changed, the Commissioner shall issue without charge an amended license showing the new location.
-In case there is a change of name but no change in corporate structure, the Commissioner shall issue without charge an amended license showing the new name.
+(b) A licensee shall obtain a license for each office or other place of business from which its licensed business is conducted upon payment of the required fees for each office and compliance with all applicable provisions of law.
+In the event the location of a licensed office is changed during the term of the license, the Commissioner shall issue without charge an amended license for the new location.
+In case there is a change of name but no change in corporate structure, the Commissioner shall issue without charge an amended license for the new name.
 Such license shall not be otherwise transferable or assignable.
-No licensee shall maintain an office at any other location than that designated in the license.
 The Commissioner may issue more than 1 license to the same applicant upon payment of the required fees and compliance with all applicable provisions of law.